 Satisfy your stomach

 Along with its incredible history, Delhi’s food is one of its most prized attractions.
 While exploring the city, visitors should not only follow their eyes and ears, but also their stomachs.
-There are many wonderful local dishes to try, but we’d recommend a few street food favorites including parathas (a kind of filled pancake), momos (little dumplings dipped in spicy sauce) and chaat, a term used for a wide variety of savory snacks.
-For a more hearty meal, biryani (rice and meat cooked together) was a favorite of the Mughal emperors, while the spicy nihari broth is often soaked up with a roti.
+There are many wonderful local dishes to try.
+We recommend a few street food favorites, including parathas (a kind of filled pancake), momos (little dumplings dipped in spicy sauce) and chaat, a term used for a wide variety of savory snacks.
+For a more hearty meal, biryani (rice and meat cooked together) was a favorite of the Mughal emperors.
+Whereas the spicy nihari broth is often soaked up with a roti.

 © Dhanwanthkurup / Wikimedia Commons

 Discover India’s national sport

 Cricket is not just a game in India; it is a way of life.
 This national sport is hugely popular and India’s top cricketers are worshiped like film stars.
 Visitors can sample the atmosphere of a local cricket match at Delhi’s Feroz Shah Kotla Stadium, which was built in the 19th Century and still hosts the Indian and Delhi cricket teams, as well as the Delhi Daredevils IPL side.
 Alternatively, #innsiders can stroll the backstreets and find local kids bowling on makeshift wickets across Delhi.
 They might even let you join in!

 © lensbug.chandru / Wikimedia Commons